 The Company uses the asset and liability method to account for deferred taxes.
 Under this method, deferred tax assets and liabilities are determined based on temporary differences between the financial reporting and the tax bases of assets and liabilities.
 Deferred tax assets and liabilities are measured using enacted tax rates and laws that are expected to be in effect when the differences are expected to reverse.
 For financial statement purposes, the Company recognizes a deferred tax asset when it determines that it is more likely than not that the deduction will be sustained based upon the deduction's technical merit.
 A valuation allowance is recognized to reduce deferred tax assets to the amount that is more likely than not to be realized.
-The Company has no accruals for uncertain tax positions as of December 31, 2021 and 2020.
+The Company has no accruals for uncertain tax positions as of December 31, 2022 and 2021.
 The Company accrues interest on unrecognized tax benefits as interest expense.
 Penalties, if incurred, are recognized as a component of income tax expense.

-Loans - Affiliated Companies
+Note 3 Loans - Affiliated Companies

-As of December 31, "Current loans - affiliated companies" consisted of the following:
+As of December 31, "Loans - affiliated companies", shown as current assets, consisted of the following:

-December 31 (USD in thousands) 2021 2020
+December 31 (USD in thousands) 2022 2021

-Cash pool arrangement with affiliated companies 37,136 35,927
+Cash pool arrangement with affiliated companies 10,727 37,136

-Current maturities of long-term debt:
+Current maturities of long-term loans:

 Floating rate loans due 2022 1,022,522

 3.23% loan due 2022 194,766

-Total 1,254,423 35,927
+Total 10,727 1,254,423